 - people with autoimmune disorders

-- people with conditions that affect the nerves to the eye
+- people with conditions that affect the nerves to

-- people on medications that dry up mucus membranes
+- people on medications that dry up mucus

 The signs and symptoms of chronic dry eye are clear.
 Check the condition of your eyes to determine if you need to see your doctor.
 You may also want to get ahead of dry eyes if you have conditions that can cause it.
 Ask your doctor about the possibility of dry eyes if you have a chronic disease like rheumatoid arthritis or diabetes.